ksophocleous/templenv/README.md

 # templenv
-templenv reads golang template files and outputs the result to either stdout or to a file (if `-outfile <filename>` is provided).
+templenv reads golang template files and outputs the result to stdout.
+From there you can pipe it wherever you want.

 there are some (only two atm) useful functions you can use:
 - `env "<NAME>"`: returns the value of the environment variable with the name <NAME>